 Concept and project coordination: Silvina Der-Meguerditchian

-Sponsors: This exhibition is organized in cooperation with the Calouste Gulbenkian Foundation, Anadolu Kültür, the Goethe Institut and the Kultur Akademie Tarabya.
+Sponsors: This exhibition is organized in cooperation with the Calouste Gulbenkian Foundation, Anadolu Kültür, the Goethe Institut, the German Ministry of foreign affairs and the Kultur Akademie Tarabya.

 The central piece in the exhibition is the eponymous installation Auf Mnemosynes wohl!
 (To Mnemosyne's Health!) in the foyer of the Gorki.
 A mnemothek that gathers together differentmaterials: videos, books, photographs and sculptures by Archi Galentz (Moscow/Berlin), Gariné Torrosian (Canada), Achot Achot (Yerevan/ Paris), Jean Marie Casbarian (USA), Karine Matsakian (Yerevan), Maria Bedoian (Buenos Aires), Mikayel Ohanjanian (Yerevan/Florence) and Silvina Der-Meguerditchian (Buenos Aires/Berlin).
 The work of artist Archi Galentz is represented by two larger pieces.
 In Cut out walls, he addresses aspects of belonging and escape using fragments of walls from different times and places.
 In the series Not Red Banners, he uses layers of fabric to build images of a vibrant colour that correspond to the red of the Armenian flag.
 In cooperation with the Houshamadyan association, Silvina Der-Meguerditchian developed the Armenische Musikbox (Armenian Jukebox) with a collection of songs from Armenians.
 This collection of music and the concluding installation Objekte, die Geschichten erzählen (Objects that tell stories) try to reconstruct everyday life and artistically fill the gaps in Armenian collective memory through art.